 Our main crop today is horse-quality square bale hay.

 My home, "Bradford Hall," is named after Becky's ancestor, William Bradford (of Mayflower fame) as well as her father, Bradford Lapsley.
+We built it ourselves.
 In addition to being my main residence, it serves as a place of retreat and refuge for furloughing missionaries, pastors, and others.

 The old house on the farm is called "Maple Ridge."
-It was built in 1811 and was recently restored and updated.
+It was built in 1811 and we have completely restored and updated it.
 I call this the refugee/guest/ministry house.
 It is designed for families who need longer-term housing assistance.

 Today I am a self-supporting missionary to the world.
 Becky was raised in Ethiopia, the daughter of missionary parents.
 She introduced me to the land of her youth in 2004, and it was love at first sight.